Harmonizing Generalization and Specialization: Uncertainty-Informed Collaborative Learning for Semi-supervised Medical Image Segmentation: Methodology

 \subsection{Dual-Path Knowledge Distillation}

-We introduce a Dual-Path Knowledge Distillation (DPKD) module to transfer multi-level visual representations and prompt-informed semantics from the frozen foundation model to the student.
-DPKD consists of two paths: (1) visual distillation from intermediate transformer layers, and (2) semantic distillation via prompt-conditioned features derived from the teacher’s image-prompt feature fusion module, which is used only during the distillation stage.
-This design enables the student to inherit both visual priors and prompt-informed semantics without requiring prompts during inference.
-The architecture of the DPKD module is illustrated in Fig.~\ref{fig:DPD}.
+We introduce a Dual-Path Knowledge Distillation (DPKD) module to transfer {multi-level visual representations and prompt-informed semantics from the frozen foundation model to the student}.
+DPKD {includes} two paths: (1) visual distillation from intermediate transformer layers, and (2) semantic distillation via prompt-conditioned features derived from the teacher’s image-prompt feature fusion module{ used only during pretraining}.
+This design enables the student to inherit visual priors and prompt-informed semantics without requiring prompts during inference. {DPKD architecture} is illustrated in Fig.~\ref{fig:DPD}.
 Let $h^T$ and $h^S$ denote the encoders of the teacher and student models, consisting of $L_T$ and $L_S$ layers, respectively.
-A set of $K$ layer pairs is selected for alignment, where a mapping function $\phi:\{1,\dots,K\}\to\{1,\dots,L_T\}$ assigns each selected student layer $L_k$ to a corresponding teacher layer $L_{\phi(k)}$.
-This multi-layer mapping allows the lightweight student to inherit multi-level representations from the deeper teacher, ensuring structural consistency despite the difference in network depth.
+A set of $K$ layer pairs is selected for alignment, where a mapping function $\phi:\{1,\dots,K\}\to\{1,\dots,L_T\}$ assigns each selected student layer $L_k$ to a corresponding teacher layer $L_{\phi(k)}$. {This multi-layer mapping allows the lightweight student to inherit multi-level representations from the deeper teacher, ensuring consistency {despite differences in network depth}.}